gipritchard/Space-Debris/Space Debris Taskforce.md

 ### Repair
 ![](../attachments/action_repair_example.jpg)
 At any Satellite space, you may...
-- Increase your Spaceship's health by 1 HP.
+- Increase your spaceship's health by 1 HP.

 OR

-- Increase the Satellite's health by 1 HP.
+- Increase the satellite's health by 1 HP.

 OR

-- Increase a teammate's Spaceship's health by 1 HP, if they are also in your space.
+- Increase a teammate's spaceship's health by 1 HP, if they are also in your space.

 ### Exchange Resource
 ![](../attachments/action_exchange_example.jpg)